 - Repeat on the other side and alternate right and left leg for the recommended time.

 Ditch the lat pulldown machine and perform this move with just your body weight.
-You’ll work several upper-body muscles, including the biceps, triceps and lats while giving your cardio system a boost.
-Your core will thank you, too!
+You’ll work several upper-body muscles, including the biceps, triceps and lats while giving your cardio system and core a boost.

 - Engage your glutes and core and drop down onto your forearms with palms facing each other.